 This course is a comprehensive study of the child as she/he relates to her/his family and community.
 Emphasis is on communication, diversity, professionalism and social policy.
 An in-depth study of community resources is included.
-(3 lec/0 lab)

 ECE 130 Observation and Assessment